MCBE-Speedrunning/Speedrunning-Rulebook/global/README.md

 * If you submit a video significantly longer than the duration of the run, specify timestamps of the run's beginning and end in the submission description.
-	- This is not a required rule; however, it is strongly recommend as it saves the moderators a lot of time when verifying.
+	- This is not a required rule; however, it is strongly recommended as it saves the moderators a lot of time when verifying.
 	- If the queue is long enough, your run may be rejected with a message requesting you resubmit with timestamps.